Mitcheljager/hytale-peaceful-life/README.md

 # Hytale - A Peaceful Life Mod
-A mod for Hytale adding additional crafting recipes and materials as peaceful alternatives to existing options
+A series of mods for Hytale adding all sorts of little things that make the game more peaceful